leejyphoebe/ai-commons-watcher/infra/watcher/ai-commons-watcher/README.md

 EMAIL_TO = the email address that should receive experiment notifications

-#### Important
+### Important

-The email sender account is already preconfigured for the watcher deployment.
+This project uses a **shared sender email account** for experiment notifications.

+Each user runs the watcher on their **own host server**, so the shared SMTP credentials must be added to that server's local `.env` file.

-You do not need to configure:
+You will need to obtain the password from the project maintainer:

-- your own SMTP host
-- your own SMTP username
-- your own SMTP password
-- your own app password
+- SMTP_PASS

+Users only need to set their own recipient email address:

+EMAIL_TO=your_email@example.com

+Do not commit real SMTP credentials into Git.

 ### 4.3 Configure watcher